GitbookIO/jobs.gitbook.com/_posts/2015-01-15-software-engineer.md

 ### You should include these in your application:

-* A writeup explaining who you are as a programmer.
-Sample questions you might want to address: How'd you get started?
-What projects have you enjoyed working on?
-Which have you disliked?
-What motivates you?
-What surprising things have you learned about yourself since starting to program?
 * Links to online profiles you use (Github, Twitter, etc).
 * A description of your work history (whether as a resume, LinkedIn profile, or prose).